gitouni/Targetless-LiDAR-camera-calibration/README.md

 ```bash
 python multiway_reg.py --basedir xxx --res_dir xxx --input_dr data/proc_pcd
 ```
+After that, you will see `ranreg_raw.json` in `res_dir/basedir`, which is a Open3D PoseGraph with initial estimated LiDAR poses.

 The above command will implement Multiway Registration using RANSAC.
 Here are some explanations to main args:
 * basedir: basic name of resultant directories, just name it as you wish
 * res_dir: resultant directory containing a Open3D PoseGraph
 * input_dir: directory containing all the preprocessed pcd files

+Please wait a few minutes.
+This process is the most time-consuming part in our framework.
 <details>
  <summary> Modification on other args</summary>